 - Type 1 – occurs if a force strikes the growth plate, separating the rounded edge of the bone from the bone shaft.
 This is likely to occur among younger children.

-- Type 2 – occurs if the growth plate is struck and moves away from the joint along with a segment of the bone shaft.
+- Type 2 – occurs if there is damage to the growth plate and moves away from the joint along with a segment of the bone shaft.
 This can affect children over 10 years old.

 - Type 3 – this occur if a force hits the growth plate and rounded region of bone but does not include the bone shaft.
 It might include the cartilage and enter the joint.

-- Type 4 – occurs if the growth plate, rounded part of bone and the bone shaft are struck.
+- Type 4 – occurs if the growth plate, round part of bone and the bone shaft incurs damage.
 This can occur at any age and can affect the growth of bone.

-- Type 5 – this is an uncommon form that occurs if the growth plate is compressed, usually the ankle and knee.
-It is often left undiagnosed and the damage can disrupt with bone growth.
+- Type 5 – this is an uncommon form that occurs if there is compression of the growth plate, usually the ankle and knee.
+In addition, it is often left undiagnosed and the damage can disrupt with bone growth.

 Management of a Salter-Harris fracture